r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.4.5 =
+*Release Date - 26 Dec, 2021*

+* Fix: w3all_user_profile_update_errors() function
+* Fix: multisite user's email update: was impossible to update user's email in certain conditions for admins
+* Fix: secondary security bug in certain conditions
+* Add: phpBB WordPress Integration Common Task (phpBB extension) which you'll find from now on into /wp-content/plugins/wp-w3all-phpbb-integration/addons/phpBB_EXT folder
+* Install how to for the 'unchained integration' is here: https://www.axew3.com/w3/forums/viewtopic.php?f=2&t=1670
+* Remove phpBB mChat and WP Buddypress integration options
+* Remove option 'Retrieve phpBB avatars by using native phpBB file' into plugin Admin Config page (effectively not used anymore)
+* Iframe integration code (page-forum.php has been fixed and cleaned under some important aspect) has been updated
+* To completely update all to last version, you should follow the Update Procedure as explained: https://www.axew3.com/w3/2020/01/phpbb-wordpress-template-integration-iframe-v5/
+* Fix: several minor but important fixes and code cleanup all around (hints and options: some have been updated or removed, but the complete cleanup process will happen on next versions, step by step)

 = 2.4.4 =
 *Release Date - 2 Mar, 2021*